theWaffler/BulkyClub2023/README.md

 // Deliverables
 1. Design a very readable, easy to use interface to demonstrate your program.
 2. Contingency handling should include addressing invalid input.
-3. Write at least 10 agile stories (including description, tasks, test scenarios, and story points) before any software is developed.
-The team must follow the Scrum process (the Scrum master must document all meetings and the product owner must document the backlog).
+~~3.
+Write at least 10 agile stories (including description, tasks, test scenarios, and story points) before any software is developed.
+The team must follow the Scrum process (the Scrum master must document all meetings and the product owner must document the backlog).~~
 4. All changes must be persistent between executions.
 5. Submit the following:
       a.
 Test Plan
       b.
 UML class diagram, at least three use cases, and at least three state diagrams, and one activity diagram
       c.
 Code
-      d.
-Agile stories, retrospective report, coding standards and team rules
+      d. ~~Agile stories~~, retrospective report, coding standards and team rules
 6. Each team must use a version control system, graphical user interface tool, automated documentation tool, and an Agile